 The 2013 Data Overview of model results shows that each $1 of U.S. farm exports stimulated another $1.22 in U.S. business activity in calendar year 2013.
 The $144.38 billion of agricultural exports in 2013 produced a total domestic economic output of $320.3 billion and 1,094,449 jobs.
 Previous assessments of the Effects of Trade on the U.S. Economy are also available.

 The open model of economic activity in this data product here measures the direct and indirect effects of an economic activity (exports); that is, the impacts of sales and purchases between all goods and service sectors of the economy, sales to final demand (consumption, investment, government, and net exports), and purchases of land, labor, and capital services.
 Open model multipliers are best suited to describe what has already happened in an economy or the interrelatedness of sectors in a base period.

 - Trade Multipliers-Open Model: For agricultural exports in the calendar year, ERS estimates of 1) the national employment per $1 billion of agricultural exports of a commodity or from an industry and 2) the total economy wide output per $1 of commodity or sector exports at the producer and port stage of export.
 Last updated: November 2013.

-- Benchmark Input/Output Trade Margins: Trade margins refect the value of transportation and wholesale-and-retail trade services provided in delivering commodities from producers to purchasers.
+Benchmark Input/Output Trade Margins: Trade margins reflect the value of transportation and wholesale-and-retail trade services provided in delivering commodities from producers to purchasers.
 They are used in the ERS estimates for port-value multipliers.
-Last updated: December 2007.
+Last updated: December 2014.

 Understanding Open Multipliers